-Forming an LLC in Hawaii is a simple part of launching your small business.
+Forming an LLC is a simple part of starting your Hawaii small business.
 The abbreviation LLC stands for Limited Liability Company.
 It’s a common legal business structure for small business owners to separate and protect personal assets from company assets.
 To set up your LLC in Hawaii, follow a few simple steps.

 1) Check if your business name is available

 Whether you’re upgrading a sole proprietorship or starting with a Hawaii LLC, your first step is to name the business.
 Before settling on a final name, you need to do a name search to make sure no other company is using it.

 Check with the Hawaii Department of Commerce and Consumer Affairs (DCCA) by searching the business name database at ehawaii.gov to determine whether the name is already taken.
 Then, make sure your business name follows Hawaii's naming guidelines:

 - The business name must include the words "Limited Liability Company" or the abbreviation LLC or L.L.C. in the name

 - Do not use phrases that resemble government agencies, such as State, Department, or Treasury